uni-tue-kn/mpls-mna-stateless-egress-protection/draft-ihle-mpls-mna-stateless-egress-protection.md

 This is referred to as egress protection.
 The protection mechanism relies on a Point of Local Repair (PLR) to perform local failure detection and local repair.
 Typically, this PLR is the penultimate router.
-When an egress failure occurs, packets are rerouted to an alternate egress router.
+When an egress failure occurs, packets are rerouted to an alternative egress router.
 The PLR must maintain a list of bypass tunnels and the bypass forwarding state on a per-transport-tunnel basis.
 Typically, this is done using context label switching.
 The PLR node maintains the bypass forwarding state, which is a mapping of context labels to bypass tunnels.